RealityNet/ios_triage/README.md

 - checkra1n an iOS device
 - Open a terminal and execute "sudo iproxy 22 44"
 - Open a new terminal and execute ssh root@localhost and add localhost to the list of known hosts
-- Download the script in the folder where you want to save the extraction (i.e. Destkop)
+- Download the script in the folder where you want to save the extraction (i.e. Desktop)
 - Make the script executable (chmod +x ios_bfu_triage.sh)
 - Execute the script and follow the instructions